IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

-9. The third tab, _Topic selection_, asks for which topic(s) to ingest from the event source
+9. The third step, _Topic selection_, asks for which topic(s) to ingest from the event source

     *   Available topics will already be displayed within the configuration tool